wendersonguedez/simple-card-profile-in-react/README.md

 ## Folder Structure

 - **`src/`**: Contains all the React components and assets.
-  - `ProfileCard.js`: Main component that renders the card.
+  - `index.js`: Main component that renders the card.
-  - `App.js`: Root component that imports and uses `ProfileCard`.
+  - `index.css`: Main css file with styles.

 ## Customization